kalyan1179/Blood-Bank-Management-System/README.md

 Software Requirements:

- 	•	HTML.
+ 	•HTML.

-	•	CSS.
+	•CSS.

-	•	PHP.
+	•PHP.

-	•	JAVA SCRIPT.
+	•JAVA SCRIPT.

-	•	XAMPP SERVER.
+	•XAMPP SERVER.

-	•	MY SQL.
+	•MY SQL.

-	•	ANY BROWSER EXCEPT INTERNET EXPLORER.
+	•ANY BROWSER EXCEPT INTERNET EXPLORER.

 How to use?

 	1.Install XAMPP.

 	2.Download this project(.zip file will be downloaded).

 	3.Create a new folder in 'htdocs' folder(in XAMPP files).

 	4.Extract the files from .zip file into the new folder.

 	5.Run Apache and MySQL in XAMPP Server.

 	6.Create a database named 'BBM' in phpMyAdmin.

 	7.Run bbm.sql in phpMyAdmin.

 	8.Open home.php in browser.